teapot-co/tempest/README.md

 1. Tempest's dependencies (including postgres and java) are neatly packaged in a Docker container.
 To use Tempest DB, install docker on your machine, then run

-   `docker run -t -i -v ~/:/mnt/home/ -p 127.0.0.1:10001:10001 teapotco/tempestdb:v0.12.0 bash` (Mounting your home directory using `-v ~/:/mnt/home/` is optional, but could be useful for reading your graph files in docker.)
-Inside docker, if you've cloned tempest on the host file system, symlink `~/tempest` to the location under `/mnt/home/` where tempest is cloned.
-Otherwise inside docker run `cd; git clone https://github.com/teapot-co/tempest.git`.
+   `docker run -t -i -v ~/:/mnt/home/ -p 127.0.0.1:10001:10001 teapotco/tempestdb:0.12.1 bash` (Mounting your home directory using `-v ~/:/mnt/home/` is optional, but could be useful for reading your graph files in docker.)
+The docker image contains a built release of Tempest; if you'd like to run against a tempest repo you've checked out locally (say at ~/tempest), add `-v ~/tempest/:/root/tempest/` to the above command.
 2. You need three types of file to fire up the Tempest server with your graph:
       a) a csv file for each node type,
       b) a csv file for each edge type, and